jmrweb/jmrweb.github.io/assets/documents/SunsetMidnight.md

     permitted by applicable law.
     jose@midnight:~$

-We now have a full shell account as `jose`, checking the avialable SUID binaries reveals an unusual entry for `/usr/bin/status`.
+We now have a full shell account as `jose`, checking the available SUID binaries reveals an unusual entry for `/usr/bin/status`.

     jose@midnight:~$ find / -perm /4000 2> /dev/null
     /usr/bin/su